 Now, having spent more than two hours fruitlessly attempting to progress through the game’s story, I’ve decided those signals can just remain disrupted.
 When it comes to pre-release builds, issues like this happen, and we often overlook them as we await patches.
 However, Star Horizon is now readily available for you to spend your hard-earned cash on.
 With that in mind, this kind of oversight is just unacceptable.

 As someone who tends to get a lot of enjoyment out of rail shooters, Star Horizon is a game I had high hopes for.
 And while I feel some features, like the storytelling and upgrade system, fall a bit flat, the core shooter experience can be pretty fun in short bursts.
-Sadly, in its current state, it’s impossible to recommend a game that is, as far as this reviewer can tell, entirely unbeatable at this time.
+Sadly, in its current state, it’s impossible to recommend a game that is, as far as this reviewer can tell, entirely unbeatable at this time due to a game-breaking glitch.

 If you’re dying for a new rail shooter in your Switch library, Star Horizon could very well fill that plasma cannon-shaped hole in your heart.
 But you better wait for a patch before setting your coordinates for the eShop.